Voulez-Vous: Commercial performance

-Voulez-Vous topped the charts Germany, the Netherlands, Sweden, Norway and Finland.
-In the UK, it entered the charts at No. 1 (where it remained for a month), and was a Top 10 success in countries including Canada, New Zealand and Australia.
-In the US, Voulez-Vous became ABBA's third album to reach the top 20 (peaking at No. 19).
+Voulez-Vous topped the charts in Belgium, Germany, the Netherlands, Sweden, Norway and Finland.
+In the UK, it peaked at number one for a whole month, and was a Top 10 success in countries including Canada, New Zealand and Australia.
+In the US, Voulez-Vous became ABBA's third album to reach the top 20 (peaking at number 19).
 It reached number 1 in Japan in 1979.

+In July 2026, the Official Charts Company ranked Voulez-Vous third on its list of the most-streamed albums released in the 1970s, based on total UK streams.

 Track listing

 All tracks are written by Benny Andersson and Björn Ulvaeus.